AlexandruDbr/Maven-Market-dashboard/README.md

 ### Insights:

-Note: Besides the data from the analysis "Overall turnover trend", all the numbers mentioned below are based on the period 01/31/1997 - 12/31/1998.
+Note: Besides the analysis "Overall turnover trend", all the numbers mentioned below are based on the reporting period 01/31/1997 - 12/31/1998.

 #### 1. Overall turnover trend.